 As a leading provider of Machu Picchu small group tours and treks, the staff at Adios Adventure Travel understands that while having the proper clothing, equipment and hiking accessories is important for hiking the Inca Trail, the most beneficial thing hikers can do is to make sure each member of your group is in adequate physical condition.
 You don't have to be a super athlete, but knowing your limitations is useful.
 Trekking several hours a day, for multiple days in a row at high altitude is challenging for even the most seasoned hikers.

 We're here to provide information to help you get ready for an amazing experience in the high-altitude land of the llamas!
 Our staff have hiked all the Inca Trails in Peru and we have first-hand information to help you prepare.
 Hiking the trails should be enjoyable — with a smidge of suffering — which is why your fitness is worth paying attention to.
-I've been doing crossfit for over 5 years.
+I've been doing crossfit for over 9 years.
 Now in my 60s, I am quite able to participate in hikes and activities in remote regions in South America.
-But I do have limits and I pay attention to them.
+But sadly, even I have limits which I pay attention to.

-To begin, focus on training your body and your mind:
+To begin training for high altitude hikes, focus on your body and your mind:

 - practice hiking 2-4 times a month, or more, for several hours at a time, even if it's at sea level.

 - participate in regular cardiovascular exercise including interval training or sustained, vigorous running, biking, swimming or crossfit

 - try to do at least some light weightlifting (or pave your driveway, chop some firewood or rotate your tires)

 - test your “mind over matter" skills by pushing through a challenging physical activity of your choice.

 How High is the Altitude on the Inca Trail